-Before moving to NYC, she lived in Pennsylvania where she served on the trumpet faculty at the Wilkes University Conservatory.
-She performed professionally for the River Street Stompers.
-She also played the lead trumpet book for the musical, "Guys and Dolls."
-Janell served as a substitute trumpet for the Penn Dixie Dixieland Band, the Endless Mountains Brass Ensemble, and for the musical, "A Funny Thing Happened on the Way to the Forum."
+She lived in Pennsylvania where she served on the trumpet faculty at the Wilkes University Conservatory.
+Janell performed professionally for the River Street Stompers.
+She also played the lead trumpet book for the musicals, Guys and Dolls and A Funny Thing Happened on the Way to the Forum.
+Janell served as a trumpet player for the Penn Dixie Dixieland Band and the Endless Mountains Brass Ensemble.
 She also played co-lead trumpet with the Wilkes University Jazz Orchestra.

-This Page was last update: Friday, December 8, 2017 at 11:56:12 PM
+This Page was last update: Sunday, March 3, 2019 at 11:07:07 PM

 This site is using the Blue Comet 1.1 theme.